A Tale of Two Monopolies: Introduction

-The sequel of the paper is organized as follows. \Cref{Sec_1D} offers a step-by-step derivation of marginal revenue for a single-product monopoly. \Cref{Sec_2D} presents our main results for a two-product monopoly. \Cref{Sec_SubsComp} extends the analysis in \Cref{Sec_2D} by allowing the two products to be either substitutes or complements. \Cref{Sec_General} provides general results for an arbitrary number of products. \Cref{Sec_Conclusion} concludes.
-Some proofs and discussions are relegated to the Appendix.
+The sequel of the paper is organized as follows. \Cref{Sec_Model} introduces the model. \Cref{Sec_MainResult} presents our main theorem. \Cref{Sec_Additive} applies the main theorem to our leading case where the seller has two additive-value products. \Cref{Sec_SubsComp} extends the analysis to substitutes or complements. \Cref{Sec_General} states general results for an arbitrary number of products. \Cref{Sec_Conclusion} concludes.
+Omitted proofs and discussions are relegated to the Supplemental Appendix.